weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 *Note 1: You cannot set `include` and `exclude` at the same time.
 Set none or exactly one of those.*

-*Note 2: `include` and `exclude` is relative to the classes contained in the backup.
+*Note 2: `include` and `exclude` are relative to the classes contained in the backup.
 The restore process does not know which classes existed on the source machine if they were not part of the backup.*

 {% include code/1.x/backup.restore.html %}

 ### Asynchronous Status Checking

-All client implentations have a "wait for completion" option which will poll the backup status in the background and only return once the backup has completed (successfully or unsuccessfully).
+All client implementations have a "wait for completion" option which will poll the backup status in the background and only return once the backup has completed (successfully or unsuccessfully).

 If you set the "wait for completion" option to false, you can also check the status yourself using the Backup Restore Status API.